Scranton High School (Pennsylvania)

-Scranton High School is an urban high school located in Lackawanna County, Scranton, Pennsylvania, United States.
+Scranton High School is an urban high school located in Lackawanna County, Pennsylvania in Northeastern Pennsylvania.
 It is part of the Scranton School District.
 It enrolled 1,792 ninth through twelfth grade students in 2010.
 It is accredited by the Middle States Association of Colleges and Secondary Schools.

 The school offers honors and advanced classes for motivated students.
 Regular classes are aimed at a wide range of students with different academic abilities.
 The school provides ESL (English as a Second Language) and development courses for students.

 The school is designated as a Title I school wide institution.
 The student population was Caucasian - 1,190, Hispanic - 263, African American - 184, Asian/Pacific Islander - 100 and Native American - 1.
 The student body included 857 females and 881 males in 2010.

 History

 Scranton High School opened its doors on the corner of Vine Street and Washington Avenue.
 The original building was renamed Scranton Central High School following the opening of Scranton Technical High School and the W.T.
 Smith Manual Training School.
 In 1990, Scranton Technical High School became Scranton High School.
 The following year, Central closed, and its students were sent to the former Technical and West Scranton High School.
 In 1992/93, the Technical mascot of the Red Raiders was dropped, and the Knight became the team mascot.
 In 2001, a new high school building opened adjacent to Memorial Stadium, and the former Technical building became Northeast Scranton Intermediate School.
 Its principals have been Albert T. Karam (August 1991 – June 2002), Robert McTiernan (August 2002 – October 2006), Bryan McGraw (November 2006 – November 2009), Eric Schaeffer (December 2009 – May 2012), and John Coyle (July 2012 – present).